s292567/SE2-G12/Retrospective-Template.md

 **Which ones you were not able to achieve?
 Why?**

 **Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)**
-  - Estimation => Plan hours for each task and then look how man we can fit into the sprint
+  - Estimation => Plan hours for each task and then look how many we can fit into the sprint
   - To split the work in multiple parallel flows so that we can start to work at the same time
   - To have a better holistic view of the project so that everyone can understand every part of it like frontend and backend